What is a PCIe SSD (Peripheral Component Interconnect Express solid-state drive)?

 The PCIe multipurpose bus carries varied data to the processor.
 Despite its inherent performance benefits, PCIe SSDs have a higher cost per gigabyte than traditional SSDs.

 The lack of standard storage commands is another drawback.
-PCIe SSD device makers are required to write and qualify a custom software driver for operating systems.
+PCIe SSD device makers are required to write and qualify a custom software driver for OSes.

 PCIe SSD cost and market

 Moderating flash prices have contributed to NVMe adoption, which, in turn, has made PCIe SSDs a viable option for more and more enterprises.

 Pricing for PCIe SSDs differs by brand and available model sizes.
 The following list is representative of the various PCIe storage options available -- while most of the listed drives are intended for enterprises, some vendors also sell high-performance PCIe storage for gaming and other consumer uses: